Toparvion/jmint/README.md

 - array initializers, a comma-separated list of expressions enclosed by braces { and } unless the array dimension is one;
 - labeled continue and break statements;
 - references to generic type parameters (like T in method `T <T> nvl(T t)`);
-- references to static methods or variables imported on demand (i.e. like `java.lang.Double.*`; it should be replaced with separate single imports).
+- references to static methods or variables imported on demand (i.e. like `java.lang.Double.*`; it should be replaced with separate single imports);
+- _there are likely some other limitations; if you find one please share it with fellow users via Github issues._

 The reasons explanation is beyond this document; you may see [Limitations](https://jboss-javassist.github.io/javassist/tutorial/tutorial2.html#limit) chapter of Javassist Tutorial for more info.